Scope#15 | Marubeni Myanmar Fertilizer

 MMF has already dispatched more than 100 sales staff across Myanmar, who teach locals how to use the fertilizer while expanding their sales channels throughout the country.
 The number of foreign tourists visiting Myanmar’s regions for sightseeing has risen sharply, including the ancient Buddhist ruins of Pagan, a plain that features some 3,000 pagodas, and the ancient capital of Mandalay, but Miura, in his efforts to promote the use of slag fertilizer, has travelled to villages deep within the mountains where no other foreigner has ever set foot.

 Just one hour by car outside Yangon, a massive site is being developed, with factory buildings popping up one after another: the Thilawa Special Economic Zone.
 This special zone is a collaboration by three companies, namely Marubeni, Sumitomo Corporation and Mitsubishi Corporation, together with the Japanese government, represented by JICA, and the Myanmar authorities.
-The 1st Phase encompassing 400 hectares has been completely sold already, and companies from Japan, Singapore, Thailand and Korea are building their factories.
+The first Phase encompassing 400 hectares has been completely sold already, and companies from Japan, Singapore, Thailand and Korea are building their factories.

 The headquarters and factory of MMF are situated in a plot within this zone.
-When you first step into the brand-new factory with its immaculate white walls, the first thing you notice is a blackish mountain of slag piled four or five meters high, almost to the ceiling.
+When you first step into the brand-new factory with its immaculate white walls, the first thing you notice is a blackish mountain of slag piled four or 5 m high, almost to the ceiling.
 This slag has been pulverized in a drum mill to remove any remaining iron and other materials, then made into powder and bagged.
 Compared to conventional fertilizers such as nitrogen, phosphate and potassium, slag fertilizer is much heavier, probably because it originates from steel.
 The white bags carry MMF’s trademark, an owl, which in Myanmar is the symbol of a rich harvest.

 The city of Yangon was once called Rangoon, and had a lively rice market, one of the leading rice markets in Asia.
 In fact, in the years following World War II, Rangoon served as the “kitchen of Asia”, producing rice for other countries in Asia that were short of supplies.
 Unfortunately the rice grown in Myanmar these days is not a single variety, but a mixture; as such, it is poor in quality and not competitive in the export market.
 Agricultural advances such as soil improvement, fertilizer, agricultural chemicals, irrigation facilities for the dry season, and the infrastructure to make these a reality, are the key to the future of agriculture in Myanmar.
 Through its products and services, MMF is meeting some of these core needs, and hopes to serve as a bridge between Japan and Myanmar.
 As Akai says, “It will certainly take time, but with each single step we want to achieve things that will bring benefits for Myanmar.”